nyphilarchive/PerformanceHistory/README.md

 **Metadata is dynamic**

-When working with Metadata obtained from the New York Philharmonic be aware that this Metadata is not static, it changes. the New York Philharmonic continuously updates its Metadata in order to correct mistakes and include new and additional information.
+When working with Metadata obtained from the New York Philharmonic be aware that this Metadata is not static, it changes.
+The New York Philharmonic continuously updates its Metadata in order to correct mistakes and include new and additional information.
 As performances take place, the New York Philharmonic will aim to update its Performance History Metadata at regular intervals.

 **Mention your modifications of the Metadata and contribute your modified Metadata back.**